asedl/XpaPDPM_Calc/README.md

 + Some Testdata

 **This first version is based on a BETA version of the PDPM Grouper DLL:
-V1.00 (BETA) released October 1, 2019.
-Another version of this project will replace/update that with the latest version of that sources.
+V1.00 (BETA) released a few month ago.
+Another version of this project will replace/update that with the latest version of that sources, for which a final version has been released just a few days ago.
 More information about that DLL and versions: [MDS 3.0 Technical Information](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/NursingHomeQualityInits/NHQIMDS30TechnicalInformation.html) **

 Documentation and stuff follows, for now simply copy the DLL from /bin directory of this repository to your Magic directory, open the Magic Xpa Test project and have a look into the test program(s) there.